DoctorMcKay/node-teslapi/README.md

 TeslaPi will automatically configure itself using the settings you entered in the configuration file.
 The LED on the Pi will indicate status during setup:

-1. On semi-steadily with occasional pulses: booting up
+1. **On semi-steadily with occasional pulses:** Booting up
-2. One flash: Writing config files
+2. **One flash:** Writing config files
-3. Steady slow flashes: Waiting for Internet connectivity
+3. **Steady slow flashes:** Waiting for Internet connectivity
-4. Two flashes: Creating and formatting partitions on the SD card
+4. **Two flashes:** Creating and formatting partitions on the SD card
-5. Three flashes: Allocating space for the virtual disk
+5. **Three flashes:** Allocating space for the virtual disk
-6. Four flashes: Converting root filesystem to read-only
+6. **Four flashes:** Converting root filesystem to read-only
-7. Steady fast flashes: There was a fatal error.
+7. **Steady fast flashes:** There was a fatal error.
 Please mount the SD card's boot partition on a computer and examine `teslapi-setup.log` for details.

 While TeslaPi is configuring itself, you can SSH into it using USB ethernet.
 Plug it into your PC via the Pi's USB data port (not its power port) and an ethernet adapter will appear on your PC.
 USB ethernet is disabled once setup is complete.